kyverno/KDP/proposals/yaml_signing_and_verification.md

 ```

 This declaration can then be verified by a Kyverno policy rule.
-This policy checks that all Kyverno policies are signed using a static key:
+This policy checks that all pods are signed using a static key:

 ```
 ---
 apiVersion: kyverno.io/v1
 kind: ClusterPolicy
 metadata:
-  name: check-image
+  name: check-signatures
 spec:
   rules:
     - name: check-manifest
       match:
         resources:
           kinds:
-            - ClusterPolicy
-            - Policy
+            - Pod
       validate:
         manifests:
           - key: |-